terraform-google-modules/terraform-google-bastion-host/README.md

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

+### Permissions

+This module only sets up permissions for the bastion service account, not the users who need access.
+To allow access, grant one of the following instance access roles.

+* `roles/compute.osLogin` Does not grant administrator permissions
+* `roles/compute.osAdminLogin` Grants administrator permissions.

+If the user does not share the same domain as the org the bastion is in, you will also need to grant that user `roles/compute.osLoginExternalUser`.
+This is to prevent external SSH access from being granted at the project level.
+See the [OS Login documentation](https://cloud.google.com/compute/docs/instances/managing-instance-access#configure_users) for more information.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs